 We then tested whether this mediation relationship held up over time.
-Preliminary path analysis supported the expected direct relationship between Time 1 perceived partner virtues and Time 2 own relationship problem-solving efficacy (β =.65, p<.01) and partner relationship problem-solving efficacy (β =.52, p<.01).
-The longitudinal mediation model tested the relationship between Time 1 perceived partner virtues and Time 2 own relationship problem-solving efficacy through Time 2 support seeking, controlling for the teamwork subscale of the virtues profile, participant sex and age, relationship length, relationship satisfaction, and initial levels of relationship problem-solving efficacy and Cl 95% [.26, .35] for Time 2 partner relationship problem-solving efficacy, controlling for the teamwork subscale of the virtues profile, initial levels of problem solving, relationship satisfaction, age and sex.
+Preliminary path analysis supported the expected direct relation between Time 1 perceived partner virtues and Time 2 own relationship problemsolving efficacy ($\beta = .65$, p < .01) and partner relationship problem-solving efficacy (β = .52, p < .01).
+The longitudinal mediation model tested the relation between Time 1 perceived partner virtues and Time 2 own relationship problem-solving efficacy through Time 2 support seeking, controlling for the teamwork subscale of the virtues profile, participant gender and age, relationship length, relationship satisfaction, and initial levels of relationship problem solving.
+Results indicated CI 95% [0.32, 0.40] for Time 2 own relationship problem-solving efficacy and CI 95% [0.26, 0.35] for Time 2 partner relationship problem-solving efficacy, controlling for the teamwork subscale of the virtues profile, initial levels of problem solving, relationship satisfaction, age, and gender.
 This indicates that support-seeking behaviors are related to later improved own and perceived partner problem-solving efficacy.